Hudsonian godwit: Distribution and habitat

+Behaviour and ecology

 Breeding

 Their breeding habitat is the far north near the tree line in northwestern Canada and Alaska, also on the shores of Hudson Bay.
 They nest on the ground, in a well-concealed location in a marshy area.
 The female usually lays 4 olive-buff eggs marked with darker splotches.
 Incubation period is 22 days.
 Both parents look after the young birds, who find their own food and are able to fly within a month of hatching.